 Online issues and worries: illegal and offensive content

-There are lots of great things on the internet, but there is also a darker side to the web.
+There are lots of great things on the internet, but there are also risks associated with being online.

 What is illegal and offensive content?